butter-network/butter/pres.md

 - Continued development of the project
 - Focus on building a testing framework for peer-to-peer systems in Go
-- Reeviewed sceptisism of libp2p
+- Reviewed scepticism of libp2p

 Note:
-Having been sceptocal of libp2p, I have a much better appreciation for it's design, I would like to contribute to it hopefully working towards a more unstrucrured architecrural design
+Having been sceptical of libp2p, I have a much better appreciation for its design, I would like to contribute to it hopefully working towards a more unstructured architectural design Do a comparison with libp2p

 ---